 Background information

-NLB instances receive requests from clients and forward requests to backend servers based on the forwarding rules that you configure for listeners.
+NLB instances are next-generation Layer 4 load balancers developed by Alibaba Cloud for Internet of Everything (IoE) services.
+NLB instances feature ultra-high performance and automatic scaling.
+An NLB instance supports up to 100 million concurrent connections, which helps you handle highly concurrent requests.
 After you specify an NLB instance as a service resource of an endpoint service, the NLB instance can provide services across multiple zones.
 You do not need to configure an NLB instance for each zone.
+For more information, see What is NLB?

-The following scenario is an example.
-A company creates two VPCs in the China (Hangzhou) region with an Alibaba Cloud account (Account A).
+The following scenario is used as an example.
+Company A uses Alibaba Cloud Account A to create two VPCs in the China (Hangzhou) region.
 The VPCs are referred to as VPC 1 and VPC 2.
 In addition, the company creates two Elastic Compute Service (ECS) instances in each VPC.
 The ECS instances in VPC 1 are referred to as ECS 01 and ECS 02.
 The ECS instances in VPC 2 are referred to as ECS 03 and ECS 04.
 Different NGINX services are deployed on the ECS instances in VPC 2.
 Due to business growth, the ECS instances in VPC 1 require access to the services that are deployed on ECS instances in VPC 2 over a private network.

-You can perform the following operations to achieve this purpose: Create an NLB instance in VPC 2.
+In this scenario, you need to create an NLB instance in VPC 2.
 Make sure that the NLB instance is deployed across Hangzhou Zone G and Hangzhou Zone K. Then, create a backend server group (RS 1) for the NLB instance and add ECS 03 and ECS 04 to the backend server group.
 Create an endpoint service and specify the NLB instance as the service resource of the endpoint service.
 Create an endpoint in VPC 1 and connect the endpoint to the endpoint service.
 If the status of the connection is normal, the ECS instances in VPC 1 can access the services that are deployed on the ECS instances in VPC 2.

 Limits